FloatingArrayDesign/FAModel/famodel/mooring/README.md

 Sets lineType of section, including in the subsystem if there is one

 ### reposition
 Adjusts mooring position based on changed platform location or heading, It can cll a custom "adjuster" function if one is provided.
-Otherwise it iwll jsut update the end positions.
+Otherwise it will just update the end positions.

 ### setEndPosition
 Set the position of an end of the mooring